adid1297/financier/README.md

 Hello, and welcome to my first passion project!

 ### A Quick Background
-During my quest for the perfect financing app, I realized that the way I wanted to track my finances didn't align with what was currently available.
-They just didn't click the way I wanted them to.
+I recently discovered that the way I wanted to track my finances hardly aligned with what was currently available in the market.
+The apps just didn't click with me as much as I would have hoped to.
 Then the thought of "If I can't find it, then I'll make it".

 I was also looking for a way to efficiently divide group expenditures when someone catches the bill for someone else.
 Similarly, the